nschlia/ffmpegfs/README.md

 * **Bugfix:** The Docker build command contained a "make check" which actually failed altogether.
 Step has been removed, "make check" mounts Fuse but this requires privileges that do not exist during "docker build".
 * **Bugfix:** mremap() returns MAP_FAILED on error, not NULL.
 Fixed check for wrong error condition, could cause the application to crash or return stupid error messages.
 * **Bugfix:** [Issue #119](https://github.com/nschlia/ffmpegfs/issues/119): Fixed problem that caused frame set generation to fail sometimes.
 Seems to be related to the nremap() issue.
+* Generally revisited documentation, logging, and display texts.
+Improved grammar, formatting, and fixed quite a few typos that escaped all proofreading sessions.

 ### Version 2.10 has been released